 This one goes for both you and your partner.
 Start eating a healthy diet filled with protein, fruits, and vegetables.
 Dairy is an important part of a good diet too.
 Personally, I know that a large amount of carbs and sweets are out of the question for me because gestational diabetes is always waiting for me once I get pregnant.
 Vitamins are important when you’re trying to conceive.
 They will help you get your daily nutrients needed.
 Talk to your doctor about what diet and vitamins are best for you.

 You should know when you’re ovulating if you’re trying to conceive.
 You’re the most “fertile” when you’re ovulating.
 If you keep track of your menstrual cycle then your doctor can help you figure out when you should be ovulating.
 There are also plenty of apps and ovulation calculator tools out there.

 5. Consider using The Stork OTC.

 If you’re unable to conceive naturally, The Stork OTC may be a good alternative for you.
-It’s an at-home medical device that can be used at home when trying to conceive.
-The Stork OTC can be found in Target’s family planning section next to the ovulation kits.
+It’s an at-home medical device, found in Target’s family planning section next to the ovulation kits, that can be used at home when trying to conceive.
 Perfect, right?